mschlenker/TinyCrossLinux/README.md

 > Be careful!
 >
-> I am currently updating lots of stuff, this currently means bootloader generation is broken, which results in unbootable ISO images.
+> I am currently updating lots of stuff, this currently means bootloader generation is broken, which results in unbootable ISO images on UEFI.
+The BIOS ISO works.
 The resulting rootfs directory can still be used to build an initramfs or chroot into.

 This repository contains scripts, build definitions and patches to build a minimal linux distribution running from initramfs.
 It's primary purpose is to teach the minimal requirements of a working linux system.
 If you just run our scripts you will end up with a small linux (between 5MB and 50MB) that allows you to login via SSH.
 Your phantasy and some scripts will expand this linux to a great deployment system or a platform for forensic analysis.